djangomini/djangomini/README.md

 If you need to install stable version - run this command: `pip install -U djangomini` (`-U` used to upgrade previously installed version).

+Try to use our [sample project](https://github.com/djangomini/new_project) to get ready to work djangomini project with default configuration.

 - `mkdir ~/workspace && cd ~/workspace`
 - `git clone git@github.com:djangomini/new_project.git`
 - `mkvirtualenv djangomini --python=$(which python3)`